rdekleijn/rdekleijn.github.io/events/2021-11-19-hackathon/index.md

 ![Example of a Raven's Progressive Matrices item](https://www.iqmindware.com/wp-content/uploads/2012/10/RAPM1.jpg "Example of a Raven's Progressive Matrices item")

 ### What language should I use?
 You can use your language of choice.
-However, we encourage you to make sure beforehand you have all necessary libraries to read PNG files (e.g. Pillow for Python, `javax.imageio` for Java, the `png` package for R, OpenCV with appropriate bindings).
+However, we encourage you to make sure beforehand you have all necessary libraries to read PNG files (e.g. Pillow for Python, `png++` and `libpng` for C++, `javax.imageio` for Java, the `png` package for R, OpenCV with appropriate bindings).

 ## Organizers